Resident Evil 7: Biohazard: Sales

 Capcom's pre-release sales projection for the game's launch window, through the end of March 2017, was 4 million units.
 The game had shipped over 2.5 million units worldwide days after the release, while the demo exceeded 7.15 million downloads.
 The modest shipment figure had an effect on Capcom's stock price, which fell more than three percent following the Tokyo Stock Exchange.
 It was the best-selling video game in the UK during its week of release according to Chart-Track, amounting to the third-best debut in Resident Evil history behind Resident Evil 5 (7.1 million) and Resident Evil 6 (6.6 million).
 200,000 units had also been sold through Steam during that time.
 It ranked first in the Japanese charts for the week ending January 29; the PS4 sales totalled 187,306 units, 58.9 percent of its initial shipment.
 In the month of January in the United States, Resident Evil 7 sold the most out of any video game.

 On February 1, Capcom communicated to its investors that the game had recouped its budget, while it remained at the top of the UK sales chart in its second week and ranked as the second-best-selling video game in the United States, behind For Honor.
 By April 2017, Resident Evil 7 had sold 3.5 million units worldwide, short of Capcom's expectation of 4 million.
 In May 2017, Capcom gave the game a lifetime sales forecast of ten million units, citing favorable reviews, marketing and downloadable content as contributing factors.
 The game entered the top 10 of "Capcom Platinum Titles" that passed 1 million sold units, and by September 2018, total sales reached 5.7 million, which rose to 6 million by that December, 7.5 million by March 2020, 7.9 million by June 2020, 8.5 million by December 2020, and 9 million units by March 2021.
 By June 2022, the game had sold 11 million units.
 By March 2023, it had sold 12 million units.
 By December 2023, it had sold 13 million units.
 By November 2024, the game sold 14 million units.
 By April 2025, it had sold 15 million units.
+By January 2026, it had sold 16.471 million copies.
+By May 2026, it had sold 17.40 million copies.